christiandudel/dtms/README.md

 ```

 It is also possible to specify a formula, like is common practice for
-most regression functions.
-This way you have to specify the names of the
+most regression functions in R. This way you have to specify the names
-state variables:
+of the state variables:

 ``` r
 fit <- dtms_fit(data=somedata,